-The Scheme has a dedicated client manager who has an in depth knowledge of the Scheme and its governing documentation.
+The Scheme has a dedicated client manager.
 At the point of becoming an Independent Trustee to the Scheme, a prescribed take on process was followed.
 This included an assimilation and review of all the relevant scheme documentation, including the trust deed and rules.
-The Committee is made aware of any issues or risks in relation to the Scheme's trust deed and rules as and when they arise and appropriate action agreed in relation to the issue or risk identified.
-In addition to the knowledge held by the client manager and Lead Trustee Representative, the trustees obtain legal advice in relation to the Scheme's documentation, where necessary.
+The Committee is made aware of any issues or risks in relation to the Scheme as and when they arise and appropriate action agreed in relation to the issue or risk identified.
+In addition to the knowledge held by the client manager and Lead Independent Trustee, the trustees obtain legal advice where necessary.

 There have been no new trustees introduced in this reporting period.
-However, it is recognised that an appropriate induction process should be in place to support the addition of new trustees.
-This is under review and will be put in place within the next reporting period.
+However, there is, an appropriate induction process in place to support the addition of new trustees.